martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You can now run multiple clients of Diablo II.

+- You can now cube all 33 runes by placing 2x runes -> next rune.

+- You can now downgrade a rune by placing the rune + antidote -> previous rune.

 **** Minor Changes ****

 - Lysander now sells TP/ID Books & Scrolls.